Need help with the Common App Additional Information section? Enroll in our college application boot camp to get the counseling and advising you need.

 Admissions officers will not view this well.
 Include volunteer experience if it is prolonged and shows a genuine commitment.

-Additionally, make that volunteer experience unique and related to perhaps your cultural background or local community.
+Additionally, make that volunteer experience unique and related to perhaps your cultural background, local community, or career ambitions.

 This will show that you are not a “joiner,” but rather, an authentic contributor to a community service organization.